ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 SRW App Components Overview
 ==============================

-Pre-processor Utilities and Initial Conditions
+Pre-Processor Utilities and Initial Conditions
 ------------------------------------------------

 The SRW Application includes a number of pre-processing utilities that initialize and prepare the model.
 Tasks include generating a regional grid along with :term:`orography` and surface climatology files for that grid.
 One pre-processing utility converts the raw external model data into initial and lateral boundary condition files in netCDF format.
 Later, these files are used as input to the atmospheric model (FV3-LAM).
 Additional information about the pre-processor utilities can be found in :numref:`Chapter %s <Utils>`, in the `UFS_UTILS Technical Documentation <https://noaa-emcufs-utils.readthedocs.io/en/ufs_utils_1_8_0/>`__, and in the `UFS_UTILS Scientific Documentation <https://ufs-community.github.io/UFS_UTILS/ver-1.8.0/index.html>`__.